-Recommendations are offered in this section that focus on grassroots/neighborhood scale efforts and enhanced Town and community capacity for supporting climate action.
+Recommendations are offered in this section that focus on grassroots/neighborhood scale efforts and enhanced Town and community capacity for supporting a variety of climate actions.
 The recommendations are integrative in that they apply to all of the other recommendations provided, and are focused on community enhancement and participation.